 The electrical component that generates the light.
 Read the section below for more information about light color, types of light source and their advantages.

 The Light Source

-The current trend sees most popular flashlights using an LED (Light-Emitting Diode) light source.
+The trend sees popular flashlights using LED (Light-Emitting Diode) light source.
 This technology has developed over the years to become a dependable, powerful and pure light source.
-Compared to a comparable traditional filament or incandescent bulb, LED light sources last longer, use less power and provide a more powerful output.
+Compared to a traditional filament or incandescent bulb, LED light sources last longer, use less power and provide powerful output.

 Lifespan of a bulb